 The key to the toilet with wheelchairaccessible restroom can be borrowed from the shrine office.
 There is a slope (about 8 to 10 degrees) from the approach to the grounds so wheelchair users should be careful.
-Please move over the cobbles to the main hall TEL 042-576-5123 ¥ Free entry to grounds ≥ 9:00 - 16:50 X Free entry to grounds About Joyama Park, Joyama Sato no le to include a visit to the Kunitachi city old housing At Joyama Park, surrounded by the rich nature of the southern region, you can take a walk through waterways, grasslands, and thickets, and visit old thatched-roof houses.
+Please move over the cobbles to the main hall TEL 042-576-5123 ¥ Free entry to grounds ≥ 9:00 - 16:50 Free entry to grounds to include a visit to the Kunitachi city old housing Joyama Park, Joyama Sato no le About At Joyama Park, surrounded by the rich nature of the southern region, you can take a walk through waterways, grasslands, and thickets, and visit old thatched-roof houses.
 In addition, Joyama Satonoie, located within the park, opened in March 2015 as a hub for disseminating agricultural information, and the experience of harvesting at nearby farmland is also popular (application required).
 This is a great spot for families to learn about city agriculture.
 Please take a break and enjoy the rural view.